ngs-lang/ngs/doc/ngslang.1.md

 	Hash of size 1
 	  [visible] = 1

-## Renaming variables in a namespace scope
+## Different names for external variables in a namespace

 Namespaces also support additional syntax `ns(PARAMETERS) { ... }`.
 This syntax is converted to `F(PARAMETERS) { ... }()`.
 This allows referencing external variables by another names.
 Inside the namespace one can now define variables and methods which would shadow the global (or upvar) variables and still access them.